 'Project Uganda' is the first of three projects in sub-Saharan Africa activated under 'The KANJU Projects' umbrella - a group of projects focussed on small-scale, high-impact organisations that are already supporting aspirational sportsmen and women from some of the most deprived regions in the world.
-Harper Performance are working in collaboration with the Football-For-Good Academy in Kampala and Gulu and the Equator Sports Group, also based in Kampala, to build capacity in sports science and medicine across the region, democratise access to performance-science and combat one of the most pronounced instances of inequality in sport.
+Harper Performance CIC are working in collaboration with the Football-For-Good Academy in Kampala and Gulu and the Equator Sports Group, also based in Kampala, to build capacity in sports science and medicine across the region, democratise access to performance-science and combat one of the most pronounced instances of inequality in sport.

 Africa has a proud history of producing footballing talent and football quickly became one of the few areas where emerging states could aspire to achieve the same prestige as their Western or European counterparts.
 International competition provided a stage to measure themselves against their former colonisers.
 As a consequence, football does not only intrigue the continent across all levels of society but it has also become a true political stake.

 Despite this heritage, East Africa has been all but shut out of global football, despite a passionate culture for the game, peaceful and emerging economies and an ever-growing population of determined and talented youth footballers.
 For a multitude of reasons, countries in East Africa have little to offer in regards to local training, competition and club development to retain their players at home, meaning some of the best East African youth are moving to Europe and the Middle East to realise their full sporting potential.
 This so-called "muscle-drain" impoverishes local leagues of talent and infringes structural development across the region, consigning places like Uganda to the status of perennial underachievers on the international stage, despite the raw talent being produced across the country.